rickythewriter/daily-progress-tracker/README.md

 # Demo: Daily Behavior Tracker

-To Scott and Layne:
-- Thanks so much for meeting me!
-- You were personable and a joy to talk to.

 This tracker is useful for teachers, administrators, and parents of children at tutoring centers.
 - Teachers who rotate through classrooms can access this app to see students' homework and supplementary work progress.
 - Administrators can access this report to speak to parents about their children's behavior and progress.